Skip to content

-Tales from the Echobox 012
+Tales From The Echobox 012

-Tales from the Echobox 012
+Tales From The Echobox 012

 New year, new Tales from the Echobox!
 Lock in for another run of conversations with Amsterdam-based Radio Station, Echobox's community of broadcasters.
 The station has evolved leaps and bounds over the past few months including a collaborative T-Shirt with Patta, an all-day-all-night event at Paris Fashion Week as well as winning the Amsterdam Prize for Art 2022.
 Echobox has been forging a path for community radio by showcasing the diverse characters and concepts that surround them.
 In this feature, we will be looking into a few of the broadcasts that you can tune into so get locked in and don’t touch that dial.